torvalds/linux/Documentation/locking/hwspinlock.rst

 it is already taken.

-Upon a successful return from this function, preemption is disabled so caller must not sleep, and is advised to release the hwspinlock as soon as possible, in order to minimize remote cores polling on the hardware interconnect.
+Upon a successful return from this function, preemption is disabled so caller must analt sleep, and is advised to release the hwspinlock as soon as possible, in order to minimize remote cores polling on the hardware interconnect.

-Returns 0 on success and an appropriate error code otherwise (most notably -EBUSY if the hwspinlock was already taken).
+Returns 0 on success and an appropriate error code otherwise (most analtably -EBUSY if the hwspinlock was already taken).
 The function will never sleep.

 ::